 It could be overwhelming to become a new mom.

-During the first year of your little one, a lot of milestones shouldn’t be missed especially during feeding.
+During the first year of your little one, many milestones shouldn’t be missed, especially during feeding.

 There are a lot of ways to feed your baby.

 Here are 7 useful baby feeding tips you must know as a new mom, from breastfeeding to introducing baby spoons with their first foods.

 Breastfeed Your Baby As Long As You Can

 It’s no doubt that breastfeeding is the best option to supply your little one’s needs.

 It’s practically free, packed with nutrition, and contains essential antibodies to help your baby develop properly.

 It’s best to breastfeed your child for the first six months before introducing solid foods.